-Open Solution (applicable to all projects with $GFA \ge 25,000 \text{ m}^2$)
+Open Solution (applicable to large projects with GFA $\geq$ 25,000 m)

-(e) A proposal which can achieve 20% productivity improvement

-The proposal must be accompanied by a Project Productivity Improvement Plan of the building works which describes the extent of use and details of the innovative designs and construction techniques to be implemented for the building works for the purpose of demonstrating that the minimum 20% productivity improvement requirement over 2010 level can be achieved.
+An open solution refers to a proposal which can achieve at least 25% productivity improvement.
+The proposal must be accompanied by a Project Productivity Improvement Plan (PPIP) of the building works which describes the extent of use and details of the innovative designs and construction techniques to be implemented for the building works for the purpose of demonstrating that the minimum 25% productivity improvement requirement over the 2010 level can be achieved.

-2.1.1 PPVC adoption
+2.1.1 PPVC, Structural Steel, APCS and MET